-- · Remove throw rugs and tack down loose carpet. - Remove electrical cords and other obstructions from walkways/hallways. - Check to see if your bathroom needs grab bars.
-DO NOT USE SUCTION BARS as these may dislodge from the wall and cause you to fall. - Assess stairs if there is more than one step with no railing, consider having one installed. - Find appropriate chairs in which you can sit.
+- Remove throw rugs and tack down loose carpet. - Remove electrical cords and other obstructions from walkways/hallways. - Check to see if your bathroom needs grab bars.
+DO NOT USE SUCTION BARS as these may dislodge from the wall and cause you to fall. - Assess stairs-if there is more than one step with no railing, consider having one installed.
+Bilateral total knee replacement patients MUST have a railing. - Find appropriate chairs in which you can sit.
 The chairs you choose should be firm.
 The seat should be higher than the back of your knee.
-It should also have armrests to help you get up and down using your non-operative arm, and should not have casters or wheels that swivel.
+It should also have arms to help you get up and down, and should not have wheels or swivel.

-- · Put clean linens on the bed. - Cut the grass, tend to the garden, and finish any other yard work. - Install night lights in bathrooms, bedrooms and hallways. - Arrange for someone to help complete heavy housework (vacuuming, mopping) and general housework. - Arrange for someone to do your grocery shopping. - Check the height of your bed.
+- Put clean linens on the bed. - Cut the grass, tend to the garden, and finish any other yard work. - Install night lights in bathrooms, bedrooms and hallways. - Arrange for someone to help complete heavy housework (vacuuming, mopping) and general housework. - Arrange for someone to do your grocery shopping. - Check the height of your bed.
 Is it too high?
 Too low?
-Is there enough space around the bed to maneuver? - Look at the layout of your bathroom.
-Will the space around your toilet accommodate a 3:1 commode approximately 19" x 28"?
+Is there enough space around the bed to maneuver a walker? - Look at the layout of your bathroom.
+Will the space around your toilet accommodate a 3-1 commode approximately 19" x 28"?
 (Measure the interior of your tub, if there is no other shower available, and also take into account the "curvature" of the tub.
 The chair needs to sit flat in the tub for safety.)